gitpitch/in-60-seconds/README.md

 you can see that the `@snap` tag syntax introduced by *snap-layouts* is taking advantage of a number of
 [custom CSS styles](https://gitpitch.com/docs/themes/custom/) - such as
-`span-100` and `headline` - to control the appearance of content displayed on the slide.
+`span-100` and `h2-white` - to control the appearance of content displayed on the slide.
 As a presentation author this features gives you almost unlimited flexibility to create slide decks that truly reflect your product or brand.

 <br>